 The Agriculture and Food Research Initiative (AFRI)

-The Agriculture and Food Research Initiative (AFRI), America's flagship agricultural competitive grants program, supports scientists, researchers, and extension professionals as they seek solutions to our most pressing societal challenges in agriculture, health, food safety and security, and more.
+The Agriculture and Food Research Initiative (AFRI), America's flagship agricultural competitive grants program, supports scientists, researchers, and extension professionals as they seek solutions to our most pressing societal challenges in agriculture, health, food safety and security, bioenergy, natural resources, and more.

-Stakeholder input through requests for applications and public meetings is critically important for the continual improvement of AFRI.
+Stakeholder input, through requests for applications and public meetings, is critically important for AFRI's continual improvement.
 More information is available on the AFRI Stakeholder Feedback page of the NIFA website.

 Agricultural economics and rural communities;